 Why are we engaging in research activity?

 Delivering a well-designed clinical study can not only generate vital new knowledge, it can have a widespread benefit for patients, both now and in the future.
 By investigating the causes and courses of diseases or health problems, and how best to treat them, knowledge and understanding can be increased for the benefit of all patients.
-At the same take building a body of evidence that can lead to positive change for future care.
+At the same time building a body of evidence that can lead to positive change for future care.

 Phoenix Surgery Research Protocol - View Here